 This policy applies to all University of Limerick staff and students, as well as joint appointees of the University and other institutions/bodies.
-For the purposes of this policy, adjunct appointees, visiting academics/researchers (e.g., those incoming to the university on sabbaticals from other institutions) will be regarded as honorary Faculty members per University policy elsewhere and as such bound by the principles and requirements that follow.
+For the purposes of this policy, adjunct appointees, visiting academics/researchers (e.g., those incoming to the university on sabbaticals from other institutions) etc. shall be bound by the principles and requirements of this policy.